wp-plugins/gi-media-library/readme.txt

 1. An example playlist table (as it can be seen on the [GI-Media Library plugin demo website](http://wpdemos.glareofislam.com/giml-demo1/))
 2. "Creating Group/Subgroup" screen
-3. "Creating Playlist 1" screen
+3. "Creating Playlist" screen 1
-4. "Creating Playlist 2" screen
+4. "Creating Playlist" screen 2
-5. "Creating Playlist 3" screen
+5. "Creating Playlist" screen 3

 == Installation ==